 If you have ever wanted to make a movie, you can do it at Awosting.
 Campers can learn to be the next Oscar-winning director or cinematographer.
 Campers learn how to edit on our computers using Adobe Premiere and After Effects.
 A mini-documentary is shot by campers every two weeks and sent home to all campers in the fall.

 Pick up one of our guitars and start strumming!
 Whether you already play, or have never plucked a note, our music program will have you jamming in no time.
 You can bring your own guitar or bass if you would like or learn to play the keyboard or drums.
 Get a band together and play for a talent show or get into the recording studio at Radio and make your first demo.

 Radio Awosting is easily one of the camp’s more popular programs.
 Campers learn about the sophisticated equipment required to mix music and broadcast to the local area.
 Create your own podcast or spin up your favorite tunes for all of camp to hear!

 The camp newspaper, the Bugle, is written by and for campers.
 Campers learn how to track a story, follow leads, and what it takes to put together a weekly publication.
 Every camper then writes a letter home on the back of their newspaper each week – so you can share in the activities and events that happened in camp the previous week.

-Lights out!
-In addition to digital photography, we operate a fully functioning dark room for black and white photography.
-Are your pictures good enough to make the camp newspaper or the weekly update to the Web Site?
-Campers learn picture composition and film development.
-Create a scrapbook of pictures to look back on in the winter months – remembering the fun you had in your cabin, on the ball fields, or on the weekly campout!
+Campers learn composition, lighting and other key techniques in digital photography.
+Are your pictures good enough to make the camp newspaper ?
+Create a scrapbook of pictures to look back on in the winter months – remembering the fun you had in your cabin, on the fields, or at the social!